Street of Dreams (Martin Sharp film): Post-production and incomplete status

-Sharp obsessively worked on Street of Dreams after 1979.
+Sharp originally asked Peter Weir to make a film about Tiny Tim, but ultimately Weir turned him down saying that Sharp should make the film himself.
+Sharp obsessively worked on Street of Dreams after 1979, mortgaging his Wirian residence several times to pay for it.
 By 1985, an entire room of his Wirian residence was dedicated to the project, which Sharp had custom painted in shades of blue, yellow and pink.

 In 1988, a rough version entitled "The Brighton Cut" was compiled at Tiny's insistence so that the film could be shown at the Brighton Festival, with Tiny commenting that Sharp had "maybe made a cult movie which at the very least will survive as a museum piece".
 This version was played at various other film festivals in the late 1980s and early 1990s and occasionally aired on TV in both Australia and the United States though Sharp still considered it a work in progress.

 In 1989, Sharp told James Cockington of the Sydney Morning Herald: "I think I've got the form there now.
 It's just a matter of making what's between the beginning and the end flow a bit better".
 In the same joint interview, Tiny also suggested that the film should centre more on Luna Park and that "more concentration should be held on the nude scenes... (they) should last longer and be heavier".
 In 1990, Sharp spoke with Nikki Barroclough of the Herald, saying: "People have often said it's two separate films, but I think the challenge is to make it one film.
 When it's ready, it will let me know.
 If the worst comes to worst, it will stand as it is now."

 Sharp continued to work on the film up until his death in 2013 and never finished it.
 As of 2024 his estate continue to consider it an incomplete work and have never released it officially, although poor-quality bootleg copies of the Brighton Cut from a VHS transfer circulate online.

 In 2014, footage of Tiny's complete Luna Park marathon performance shot for Street of Dreams was released on streaming services as The Non-Stop Luna Park Marathon by Planet Blue Pictures.
 As of 2023, it can be viewed for free on Vimeo.